CSCfi/csc-user-guide/docs/apps/julia.md

 ## Resources
 For further reading about parallel and high-performance computing with Julia, we recommend the [Julia for high-performance scientific computing](https://enccs.github.io/Julia-for-HPC) from ENCCS and the [A brief tour of Julia for high-performance computing](https://forem.julialang.org/wikfeldt/a-brief-tour-of-julia-for-high-performance-computing-5deb) written by Kjartan Thor Wikfeldt.

-See here for a [quick introduction and tutorial](https://github.com/csc-training/julia-introduction) on CSC training.
+CSC training also has a [quick introduction and tutorial](https://github.com/csc-training/julia-introduction) to Julia.